canadaprogrammer/FitnessApp/README.md

 5. Double-click Background Modes.
 6. Check Audio, AirPlay, and Picture in Picture box to enable background audio.
 7. Check Background processing to run in the background.

+- A developer must enroll in Apple's developer program to use push notifications.